 TO: Hon.
-John D. Bates, Chair

-FROM: Hon.
-Jay Bybee, Chair

-Advisory Committee on Appellate Rules

-RE: Report of the Advisory Committee on Appellate Rules

-DATE: May 13, 2024
+John D. Bates, Chair Committee on Rules of Practice and Procedure FROM: Hon.
+Jay Bybee, Chair Advisory Committee on Appellate Rules RE: Report of the Advisory Committee on Appellate Rules DATE: May 13, 2024

 I. Introduction

 The Advisory Committee on the Appellate Rules met on Wednesday, April 10, 2024, in Denver, Colorado.